na-na-hi/renget/archive/how2playba.md

 Feel free to skip during farmable events.
 With the small monthly you reduce the AP cost per ticket by 5, and with the big monthly you reduce it by 10.
 Buying both means that scrims become free to do.

-## Total Assault (Raid) & Grand Raid (Raid 2)
+## Total Assault (Raid) & Grand Assault (Raid 2)
 Welcome to the endgame content of BA, the biweekly *PREMIER* source of BDs, technotes, and elephs.
-The first thing you want to do is join a club.
+The first thing you want to do is [join a club](https://rentry.org/holdingthebag).
 The second thing is borrowing the strongest unit for the raid.
 Congrats you just beat the raid.

 Read up on what the boss does and how to tackle it with [the raid guide.](https://docs.google.com/document/u/0/d/1bvYGwIh-9o-2JQ4Q2MQXtsL0peiCPrRuw0l3HQmTrZ0)
 Alternatively look up some clears or guides on YouTube.
 E.g. "Blue Archive Binah Guide".
 The [/bag/ banner guide](https://docs.google.com/spreadsheets/d/e/2PACX-1vRXlcitXUjd848IYKTmI_NUwc7FT1-fJXJaJj86EACxMe_M_nix6LMZUxlQYDsoKgezzVNsxRcAQqbJ/pubhtml) also has a "cope" section for some raids.